rawitscher/sheets-to-json/readme.md

-# GSX2JSON - Google Spreadsheet to JSON API service.
+Google Spreadsheet to JSON API service.

 ## About

-One useful feature of Google Spreadsheets is the ability to access the data as JSON by using a particular feed URL.
-However, this is a bit fiddly to do, and the resulting JSON is pretty unreadable, with usable data buried deep inside objects.

-This API connects to your spreadsheet and santizes the data, providing simple, readable JSON for you to use in your app.
+All credit for code basis to http://gsx2json.com

 ## Install